 The main cause of male infertility is low semen quality.
 In men who have the necessary reproductive organs to procreate, infertility can be caused by low sperm count due to endocrine problems, drugs, radiation, poor blood supply, toxins or infection, to name a few issues.

-Additionally with men, there may also be testicular malformations, hormone imbalances, DNA issues, anti-sperm antibodies, or blockages of the man’s duct system obstructing a healthy functioning.
+Additionally, there may be testicular malformations, hormone imbalances, DNA issues, anti-sperm antibodies, or blockages of the man’s duct system obstructing a healthy functioning.

-Although many fertility issues can be treated through surgery, In Vitro Fertilization (IVF) or hormonal substitutions, some may be indefinite.
-In general, about twenty percent of infertile couples have unexplained infertility.
-In these cases, traditional genital massage and bodywork or traditional energy work may be the last resort to try to re-stimulate the genital and reproductive system.
+Statistically, about twenty percent of infertile couples have unexplained infertility.
+In these cases, alternative and complementary treatments, traditional genital and abdominal massage and bodywork or traditional energy work may be the last resort to try to restimulate the genital and reproductive system.